-We engage a contract between you and us for the work you request.
-The following Terms,
+We engage a contract between you and us whenever you request our services.
+The following

-Conditions and Practices are applicable for the work requested.
-For your own protection,
+Terms, Conditions and Practices are applicable for the work requested.
+For your own

 Contract for work required